zanelackey/projects/README.md

 projects
 ========

-A random collection of personal projets:
+A random collection of projects:

 xssver - Combines a headless NodeJS browser with instrumented JavaScript methods to automatically verify reflected XSS for a given URL